eugenelin89/pybo/README.md

 * Use RabbitMQ as broker for Celery
 * Use Google Language API for Natural Language Processing

-Pybo is a prototype implementation of an on-demand system for service-based businesses.
+Pybo is a prototype implementation of an on-demand automation for service-based businesses.
 The objective is to create a platform that affords small businesses to take adventage of latest technologies and to be empowered by on-demand capabilities.
 Pybo demonstrates how a bot can be used to take orders and resolve customer complaints for a small coffee shop, leaving the business owner to foucs on what they do best - make amazing latte art.